sapcc/juno/libs/communicator/README.md

 For the `options` object, you can mention that it includes the following properties:

 - `debug` (boolean, false by default): Set this to `true` for debugging purposes.
-- `crossWindow` (boolean, false by default): Set this to `true` to enable cross-window communication.

 Example: